UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide* --
-## 1.1 Nodes
+## Nodes
 Spartan is as a hybrid HPC and cloud compute system that is orientated towards maximising throughput in a cost-efficient manner.
-There is a smaller traditional HPC partition and a larger partition of virtual machines from the Melbourne node of the NeCTAR research cloud.
+There is a smaller traditional HPC partition, a substantial GPGPU partition, and a larger partition of virtual machines from the Melbourne node of the NeCTAR research cloud.
 This matches the dominance of single-node jobs that were submitted on Spartan's predecessor, Edward.
-As typical with other HPC systems, it has a management node and a login node (extra login nodes added during courses).
-The management and login nodes are virtual machines.
+As typical with other HPC systems, it has a management node and two login nodes.
+-- *Slide End* --

+-- *Slide* --
+## Nodes
+"Bare metal" HPC consists of is 44 nodes, 21 GB per core.
+2 socket Intel E5-2643 v3 E5-2643, 3.4GHz CPU with 6-core per socket, 192GB memory, 2x 1.2TB SAS drives, 2x 40GbE network.
+There are currently 68 GPGU nodes dual socket 24 core E5-2650 v4 at 2.20GHz, with 4 Telsa P100s with 128 GB.
+There is currently 5 GPU nodes, 12xE5-2643 v3 at 3.40GHz with 251 GB and with 4 Tesla K80s.
+There is also 283 cloud virtual machines with 8 2.3GHz Haswell cores with 8GB per core.
 -- *Slide End* --

 -- *Slide* --
 "Bare metal" HPC consists of is 44 nodes, 21 GB per core.
 2 socket Intel E5-2643 v3 E5-2643, 3.4GHz CPU with 6-core per socket, 192GB memory, 2x 1.2TB SAS drives, 2x 40GbE network.
 There is currently 5 GPU nodes, 12xE5-2643 v3 at 3.40GHz with 251 GB per nodes and with 4*Tesla K80 each.
 There is also 280 cloud virtual machines with 8  2.3GHz Haswell cores with 8GB per cores.